authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 The MTA would lookup selector._bimi.example.com.

-Example 3 - The domain example.com sends with a BIMI-Selector header but the BIMI record is hosted on a different domain:

-From: sender@example.com
-BIMI-Selector:  v=bimi1; s=selector; d=example.net

-The MTA would lookup selector._bimi.example.net.

 Example 4 - The domain example.com sends with a BIMI-Selector header, but does not include the required field 'v=':

 From: sender@example.com
-BIMI-Selector: s=selector; d=example.com
+BIMI-Selector: s=selector;

 The MTA would ignore this header, and lookup default._bimi.example.example.

-In Example 2 and Example 3, the BIMI-Selector SHOULD be signed by DKIM, or it MAY be sufficient if the message passes SPF.
+In Example 2 and Example 3, the BIMI-Selector SHOULD be signed by DKIM, or it MAY be sufficient if the message passes SPF/DMARC alignment.
 Some MTAs will require DKIM/DMARC alignment, while others will only require SPF/DMARC alignment.
+Some receivers will require the domain to publish a DMARC record of p=quarantine or p=reject, while some receivers may only require alignment, absent a strong DMARC policy.

 General Record Format {#general-record-format}